 I’m Laurie Ayers, Managing Director of Concealed Statements.
 I am an analyst, consultant, and speaker focused on the subject of deception, specifically forensic statement analysis.

-I am an active contributor on the subjects of deception awareness, content analysis, exposing lies through written and verbal statements, behavioral clues to credibility, deception detection, nonverbal communication and personal safety.
+I am the author of Drive-Thru Deception: Clues to Detect Deceit.
+I’m also an active contributor on the subjects of deception awareness, content analysis, exposing lies through written and verbal statements, behavioral clues to credibility, deception detection, nonverbal communication and personal safety.